Python3pkg/GeodeticMusings/README.md

 #Geodetic musings

-This is a litle benchmark of three Python libraries to compute great circle distances:
+This is a litle benchmark of three Python libraries to compute geodesic distances:
 - Pyproj.
 - Pygc.
 - GeographicLib.